shakeyourbunny/RWMS/README.md

 is a better ingame solution called "Mod Manager" by Fluffy.
 The only thing it does, is optimizing the mod load order.

-For using the script you need an active internet connection which will connect to Gitlab, where the current sort order database resides.
+For using the script you need an active internet connection which will connect to Github, where the current sort order database resides.

-Descripton of the database see https://gitlab.com/rwms/rwmsdb/blob/master/README.md

 ## Usage